cypress-io/cypress/CONTRIBUTING.md

 ### Fill out our Issue Template

 When opening an issue, there is a provided issue template.
 Fill out the information according to the template.
-This is information needed for Cypress to continue forward with your problem.
+This is the information needed for Cypress to continue forward with your problem.
 Any issues that don't fill out the issue template will be closed.

 ### Describe Problems